Education in Tennessee: Black schools in 1860s

-Protestant evangelical activists from the New England diaspora createda number of organizations to educate the ex-slaves.
+Protestant evangelical activists from the New England diaspora created a number of organizations to educate the ex-slaves.
 The Western Freedmen's Aid Commission in Cincinnati formed in January 1863.
 Its goal was to set up schools for freed slaves in Union-controlled districts in the western states.
 It worked closely with the federal government's Freedmen's Bureau, whose Educational Division played a crucial role.
 By 1865, 123 white teachers provided manual and domestic training as well as academic instruction.
 There were 1,949 students in Memphis and over 300 in Clarksville.
 In 1866 the Freedman Bureau official covering Kentucky and Tennessee reported 75 schools with 264 teachers and 14,800 pupils, not counting independent. schools. in Nashville, Memphis and Knoxville.
 The Freedman's Bureau provided the school buildings and the Commission provided the teachers, typically young women from the New England diaspora, along with some Northern Blacks.
 While the Union Army had conquered enemy forces, these teachers believed they had a more important mission: to enlighten and change the Southern mindset.
 Another goal was to establish political equality for Black people.
 The schools had an all-Black student body, but a significant number of these Northern educators believed that integrating schools was the only way to achieve these conditions.
 Reverend D. Burt, the Bureau’s superintendent of education, was a prominent advocate for this cause.
 Freedman Bureau and religious funds help establish leadership schools at the high school level to train Black teachers.
 Over the years they added college level programs.
 Fisk University was the most famous; others included Central Tennessee College at Nashville, Nashville Normal and Theological Institute, and LeMoyne Normal Institute in Memphis.